-If dependencies are enabled for your org, tasks can become dependent on one another based on your specifications.
-With dependencies, rescheduling a task will reschedule all of its dependent tasks as well.
-In addition, Project Start and End Dates will automatically adjust based on the task dates.
+You can create dependencies between tasks.
+If you create dependencies, rescheduling a task will reschedule all of its dependent tasks as well.
+In addition, project start and end dates will also automatically adjust based on the task dates.

 If dependencies are not enabled in your org, your admin would first have to enable them.